lab1092/blender-manual_ja/manual/modeling/meshes/editing/duplicating/screw.rst

 vector of the generated object by adjusts during the interactive session.

-Another difference is that the clockwise and counterclockwise rotation of the :guilabel:`Screw` Tool now is determined by the axis vector tweak, meaning that you can change the direction of the screw rotation adjusting the corresponding **X**, **Y** and **Z** vector axis in positive and negative directions, it will depend on the orientation you have placed your object for creation and its center coordinates for spin and
+Another difference is that the clockwise and counterclockwise rotation of the *Screw* Tool now is determined by the axis vector tweak, meaning that you can change the direction of the screw rotation adjusting the corresponding **X**, **Y** and **Z** vector axis in positive and negative directions, it will depend on the orientation you have placed your object for creation and its center coordinates for spin and